andmarti1424/sc-im/Readme.md

   <img src="https://raw.githubusercontent.com/andmarti1424/sc-im/dev/logo.png" alt="sc-im" height="25%" width="25%">
 </h1>

+#NOTE 06/01/2023:
+This project needs some help.
+This is a one person project and lost sponsoring in the last months.
+There are only just a few left.
+I want to still maintain and develop sc-im, but I am the only income in my family and its becoming difficult to work as much as I would want.
+If you can make a donation (see at the bottom), please do.
+Your help would be really appreciated!!
+Thanks.

 # sc-im
 Spreadsheet Calculator Improvised, aka sc-im, is an ncurses based, vim-like spreadsheet calculator.